Orgasmic dysfunction is when a woman either cannot reach orgasm, or has trouble reaching orgasm when she is sexually excited.

 - Most women require clitoral stimulation to reach an orgasm.
 Including clitoral stimulation in sexual activity may be all that is necessary.

 - If this does not solve the problem, then teaching the woman to masturbate may help her understand what she needs to become sexually excited.

-Treatment may include sexual counseling to learn series of couples exercises to:
+Treatment may include sexual counseling that includes a series of couples' exercises to:

 - Learn and practice communication